 Bruno Paillard, Avenue de Champagne, 51100 Reims, France http://www.champagnebrunopaillard.com

-Louis Roederer’s future was set when Tsar Alexander II, already a devotee of the champagne, ordered his personal sommelier one day in 1876 to see to it that the bottles served in his court should be markedly distinguished from all others.
+Louis Roederer’s future was set when Tsar Alexander II, already a devotee of the champagne, ordered his personal sommelier one day in 1876 that the bottles served in his court should be markedly distinguished from all others.
 Hence the birth of “Cristal.”
-After the Russian Revolution of 1917, only then was Cristal allowed to be sold the world over.
+After the Russian Revolution of 1917, Cristal was then allowed to be sold the world over.

 The Louis Roederer house was first established in 1776 and has been in the same family since 1819.
 Today it can boast of being still one of the largest Champagne domains independently owned.
 They produce approximately 3 million bottles per year and sell in approximately 80 countries.